rubenlupi/elemental-maths/main-index.md

 🔹 **Common Misconceptions:**
 - Believing a subset must be smaller; equality still counts.
 - Forgetting that `∅` is a subset of every set.
+- Treating a listed element `5 ∈ B` as if `{5}` were automatically a subset without confirming membership.

 🔹 **Connections:**
 - Builds the number hierarchy `ℕ ⊂ ℤ ⊂ ℚ` in Block 3.